dolthub/docs/content/concepts/dolt/sql/triggers.md

 ## What is a Trigger?

-Triggers are SQL code snippets you can set to run every time a row is inserted, updated, or deleted from a particular table.
+Triggers are SQL statements you can set to run every time a row is inserted, updated, or deleted from a particular table.
 Triggers receive the value of the row being inserted, updated, or deleted like a parameter, and can change it in some cases.

 Database users create triggers.
-Triggers are schema and are stored along with other schema elements in the database.
+Triggers are schema.
+Triggers are stored along with other schema elements in the database.

 ## How to use Triggers